All Episodes

 You stay in your counties until the president gives you any further orders, but you get yourselves ready.

-And why that's important is then you're getting yourself trained up and organized for the inevitable October 7th style attacks that are going to be coming.
+And why that's important is then you're getting yourself trained up and organized for the inevitable October 7th style attacks that are going to come.

 alex jones